-SUN# BIO2201 Human Anatomy and Physiology I Study of structure and function of the human body.
+Human Anatomy and Physiology I Study of structure and function of the human body.
 Topics include cells, tissues, integumentary system, skeletal system, muscular system, and nervous system.
-Prerequisites: (BIO156 or BIO181 with a grade of "C" or better or one year of High School biology with a grade of "C" or better) and (a grade of "C" or better in RDG091 or eligibility for CRE101 as indicated by reading placement test score).
-CHM130 or higher or one year of High School chemistry suggested but not required.
+Prerequisites: (A grade of "C" or better in BIO156 or BIO156XT or BIO181 or BIO181XT or one year of high school biology) and a grade of "C" or better in RDG091 or higher or eligibility for CRE101 as indicated by reading placement test score.
+CHM130 or higher or one year of high school chemistry suggested but not required.

-6 periods BIO202 4 credits Human Anatomy and SUN# BIO2202
+BIO202 4 credits 6 periods Human Anatomy and Physiology II 4 credits 6 periods BIO2202

-Physiology II